Boss Corporation: CE-1 and CE-2 Chorus Ensemble

-Boss released its first pedal, the CE-1, in 1975 after the "chorus" effect proved popular among guitarists with its use in the JC-120 and JC-60 Jazz Chorus amplifiers, released by Boss's parent company Roland Corporation.
+Boss released its first pedal, the CE-1, in 1975 after the "chorus" effect proved popular among guitarists with its use in the JC-120 and JC-60 Jazz Chorus amplifiers, released by Boss's parent company, the Roland Corporation.
 The pedal was housed in a large enclosure, typical for effects at the time, and featured two footswitches for on/off and to toggle between the unit's vibrato and chorus effects.
 The pedal worked in mono and stereo, and its "thick, spatial, and multidimensional" quality inspired numerous other companies to copy the pedal.
+Andy Summers of The Police was a notable fan, using the CE-1 on songs like "Message in a Bottle" and "Don't Stand So Close To Me."

 With the introduction of Boss's compact pedal format in 1977, the CE-1 was replaced by the CE-2 in 1979.

-Andy Summers of The Police was a notable fan, using the pedal on songs like "Message in a Bottle" and "Don't Stand So Close To Me."
+The CE-2 was an immediate success for Boss: it was affordable, sturdy, and had simple controls ("Rate" and "Depth").
+It produced a gentle "warbling" effect—even with the controls maxed—and did not reduce midrange frequencies, whereas other brands' chorus pedals typically created a "woozy and weird" effect and reduced midrange, which meant these other choruses could be difficult to hear in denser mixes.
+Chorus became the defining guitar effect of the 1980s, in large part due to the CE-2.
+Fans included David Gilmour and Johnny Marr.

 DD-3 Digital Delay

 In the early '80s, Boss was able to fit the circuitry of its best-selling SDE-3000 digital rack delay into the form factor of its analog DM-2 delay, branded as the DD-2 digital delay.
 A subsequent drop in component costs allowed the pedal to be sold for a lower price in 1986 as the rebranded DD-3, which has gone through three distinct versions, with latest still in production.
 Music Radar dubbed the DD-3 the "gold standard" in compact digital delays and fans include Radiohead, Blur, and The Cult.